ingydotnet/pyplay-py/README.rst

 you find it useful.
 Please email me if you have any problems or suggestions.

-Kind regards, Ingy döt Net
+Kind regards, Ingy dot Net

 To Do
 -----